matthew9655/csc490-projects/tracking/README.md

 ## Running the Code

-To do a hyperparameter sweep, you can either run `./run-serial.sh` or `./run_parallel.sh` if you have gnu-parallel.
+To do a hyperparameter sweep, you can either run `./run-serial.sh {pandaset datset path}` or `./run_parallel.sh {pandaset dataset path}` if you have gnu-parallel.

 ### Serial